Updated on June 24th, 2019

 Consciously disconnect from work or other obligations – at least for some of your time: Keep your evenings free.
-Take an afternoon off, or plan a long week-end away on overtime accumulated at work.
-And in that time, stay away from computer, email and smartphone.
+Take an afternoon off or plan a long week-end away on overtime accumulated at work.
+In that time, stay away from computer, email and smartphone.

-Then discover the pleasures of a leisurely pace, or doing nothing at all:
+Then discover the pleasures of a leisurely pace, or of doing nothing at all:

 Potter about the house or the garden – in the early morning or late at night.
-Leave home earlier in the morning, and walk part of your journey to work – slowly.
-Take a nap during the hottest time of the day – I have a friend who used to do that in her lunch break at work – lying down on a yoga mat under her desk!
+Leave home earlier in the morning and walk part of your journey to work – slowly.
+Take a nap during the hottest time of the day – A friend of mine used to do that in her lunch break at work – lying down on a yoga mat under her desk!
 Or sit in a cafe and watch the world go by.

 Again you have the the blessing of research in doing this.
 It shows that giving our brains a rest from our fast-paced modern lives is crucial for our health: